SrinivasVasudevan/ISW/README.md

 1. run `npm install`
 2. run `npm start`

-> **_NOTE:_** The backend would ideally be setup in port :5000 and the frontend would be setup in :3000 (although this is not strictly necessary for the application to work)
+> **_NOTE:_** The backend would ideally be setup in port :5001 and the frontend would be setup in :3000 (although this is not strictly necessary for the application to work)

+## Setup information - docker

+> **_NOTE:_** Currently the backend is configured at :5001 for the backend and :3000 for the frontend.
+If the ports are busy, feel free to switch them up in docker-compose.yml at the commented location

+0. Ensure docker daemon is running (start up docker desktop if available).
+1. run `docker-compose up`